Ore plus Tur\'{a}n: Extremal Graphs

 If $p_1$ is adjacent to $b$, we have a Hamiltonian cycle in $G$, and so $G$ has a Hamiltonian cycle that contains $P$.
 If $p_1$ is not adjacent to $b$ then $p_1$ and $b$ lie in the same part, and so $p_1$ is adjacent to $c$.

 By \cref{G'partsize}, every part of $G'$ contains fewer than half the vertices of $G'$, so $C'$ has a pair of consecutive vertices $(u_1, u_2)$ both of which are in parts not containing $b$ so are adjacent to $b$.
-Replacing $(u_1,u_2)$ with $(u_1,b,u_2)$ gives the Hamiltonian cycle in $G$, and so $G$ has a Hamiltonian cycle that contains $P$. \end{proof}
+Replacing $(u_1,u_2)$ with $(u_1,b,u_2)$ in $C'$ and deleting $b$ from $(a,b,c)$ in $C'$ gives the Hamiltonian cycle in $G$, and so $G$ has a Hamiltonian cycle that contains $P$. \end{proof}

 \begin{prop} Let $r\ge 3$, $k \ge 0$, and $n \ge \max\{8+k+(2k+12)/(r-2), k+2r+k/(r-1)$\}.
 If $G \in \Gell[r][n][k]$ is not $k$-path Hamiltonian then $G \in \mathcal{J}^k_{n,r}$. \end{prop}